 Private Alternative Loans

 If the PLUS loan is not an option for you, your student can seek additional funding from private alternative loans, which typically require a cosigner.

 All students who are offered admission and submit the Free Application for Federal Student Aid (FAFSA) to Penn State are considered for scholarships awarded by the Office of Student Aid.
 If your student was awarded a scholarship from the Office of Student Aid, it will be listed on the Award Summary in LionPATH.
 Some academic colleges, campuses, and administrative units require separate applications.

-All students who submit the Free Application for Federal Student Aid (FAFSA) to Penn State by February 15th and answer “yes” to the federal work-study question are considered for work-study.
+All students who submit the Free Application for Federal Student Aid (FAFSA) to Penn State by December 1 and answer “yes” to the federal work-study question on the FAFSA are considered for work-study.
 If your student was awarded work-study, it will be listed on the Award Summary in LionPATH.

 Rights and Responsibilities of a Financial Aid Recipient

 As a financial aid recipient, it is crucial that your student is well informed about his or her rights and responsibilities.
 Be sure your student carefully reviews this important information on our website and understands Penn State’s Satisfactory Academic Progress Standard and what is required of students to remain eligible for student aid.

 The Office of Student Aid is required by the federal government to confirm the accuracy of the information submitted on the FAFSA—a process known as verification.
 If students are selected for verification by Penn State, they will be notified by the Office of Student Aid.
 This notification will include specific information needed and the due date.
 Please respond promptly to any requests from the Office of Student Aid for verification documents to avoid a delay in the processing of student aid.
 Please do not submit any documents unless you or your student receives a request.